 Supportive Housing Residence

-Supportive housing residences must be at least 375 yards apart to ensure that they are not concentrated in individual neighborhoods.
+Supportive housing residences must be at least 1,125 feet away of another multi-unit supportive housing residence or supportive housing residencve to ensure that they are not concentrated in individual neighborhoods.
 Before the City Council adopted this regulation in 1994, there was no minimum spacing requirement.
 Consequently, some areas of the City have a greater concentration of supportive housing residences than the City Code currently allows.

 Supportive housing residences must comply with the following:

-- No supportive housing residence may be established, constructed, expanded, altered, changed, occupied, or increased in the number of occupants except in accordance with the Housing Code, Article H, Chapter 6 Part 10
+- No supportive housing residence may be established, constructed, expanded, altered, changed, occupied, or increased in the number of occupants except in accordance with the Housing Code, UDO Chapter 11;

-- No supportive housing residence may be established or maintained without a responsible person on site
+- No supportive housing residence may be established or maintained without a resident manager permanently residing on premise;

 A supportive housing residence must: